-Increases or decreases the maximum size of an extent.
-When the file system is following its default allocation policy for sequential writes to a file, it allocates an initial extent which is large enough for the first write to the file.
+Increases or decreases the maximum size of an extent. max segio extent When the file system is following its default allocation size policy for sequential writes to a file, it allocates an initial extent which is large enough for the first write to the file.
 When additional extents are allocated, they are progressively larger (the algorithm tries to double the size of the file with each new extent) so each extent can hold several writes worth of data.
 This is done to reduce the total number of extents in anticipation of continued sequential writes.
 When the file stops being written, any unused space is freed for other files to use.
-Normally this allocation stops increasing the size of extents at 2048 blocks which prevents one file from holding too much unused space. max_seqio_extent_size is measured in file system blocks.
+Normally this allocation stops increasing the size of extents at 2048 blocks which prevents one file from holding too much unused space. max seqio extent size is measured in file system blocks. qio_cache_enable Enables or disables caching on Quick I/O files.

-gio cache enable

-Enables or disables caching on Quick I/O files.
 The default behavior is to disable caching.
-To enable caching, set qio_cache_enable to 1.
+To enable caching, set gio cache enable to 1.
 On systems with large memories, the database cannot always use all of the memory as a cache.
 By enabling file system caching as a second level cache, performance may be improved.
 If the database is performing sequential scans of tables, the scans may run faster by enabling file system caching so the file system will perform aggressive read-ahead on the files.

-read_ahead

-The default for all VxFS read operations is to perform sequential read ahead.
+VxFS Performance: Creating, Mounting, and Tuning File Systems I/O Tuning read_ahead The default for all VxFS read operations is to perform sequential read ahead.
 You can specify the read_ahead cache advisory to implement the VxFS enhanced read ahead functionality.
 This allows read aheads to detect more elaborate patterns (such as increasing or decreasing read offsets or multithreaded file accesses) in addition to simple sequential reads.
 You can specify the following values for read_ahead: